-The Radios: The M4 Tanks Radios Were Cutting Edge Technology For Their Time, and Better Than German Tank Radios.
-UPDATED 1/4/18
+The Radios: The M4 Tanks Radios Were Cutting Edge Technology For Their Time, and Better Than German Tank Radios

 US Army and Marine Radios

-The Sherman tank came with a SCR-508, 528 or 538 radio set.
+The Sherman tank came with an SCR-508, 528, or 538 radio set.
 Command tanks had an additional SCR 506 mounted in the right front sponson.
-This let the tank listen on the net for the HQ they answered to while still talking to his own unit.
+This lets the tank listen on the net for the HQ they answered to while still talking to his own unit.
 The main radio set also had the tank intercom built into it.
 This intercom allowed the crew to talk to each other, but not transmit on the radio, only the tank commander could do that, and as we will see, in a few cases he couldn’t either.

 Here’s a Video of an SCR-508 the has been restored in use.

 Here’s a Video of an SCR-506 that has been restored in use.

 Destruction of these Radios would be top-priority for the crew if they had to abandon a disabled tank.
 After watching videos of restored versions of all these radios, I have to say the biggest surprise is all the mechanical noise as they warm-up or transmit.
 It was also a surprise at how clear the voice was on a 508 in good working order.
 After reading through the manual for the 508 it is clear, these old radios needed a lot of work to keep them operating.
 There is a long list of things that have to be inspected, cleaned, and lubricated to keep the thing working.
 These radios all used tubes, and those tubes, (much like a little lightbulb, if you have no idea what one looks like), also had been removed, and inspected, and cleaned.
 These tasks would all add to the daily grind of being a tanker and keeping the steel monster working.

 Radios used in Commonwealth and Lend Lease Shermans